Peano dimension of fundamental groups: Proof of Theorem

-For the remainder of this section $X$ will be a codiscrete subset of $\mathbb S^2$ such that $\pi_1(X,x)$ is isomorphic to $\pi_1(Y,y)$ where $Y$ is a one-dimensional Peano continuum.
+This section will be dedicated to the proof of Theorem \ref{almostmain}.
+If $X$ is homotopy equivalent to a one-dimensional Peano continuum, then any homotopy equivalence induces an isomorphism of fundamental groups.
+Thus we need only prove that if the fundamental group of a codiscrete set $X$ is isomorphic to the fundamental group of a one-dimensional Peano continuum then $X$ is homotopy equivalent to a one-dimensional Peano continuum.

-Note that if $X$ is locally simply connected, then $X$ is homotopy equivalent to the wedge of finitely many circles and the lemma is trivial.
-Thus we may assume that $X$ is not locally simply connected.
-Fix $x_0\in B(X)$.
+For the remainder of the section, we will fix a codiscrete subset $X$ of $\mathbb S^2$ and a one-dimensional Peano continuum $Y$ such that $\pi_1(X,x)$ is isomorphic to $\pi_1(Y,y)$.
+Note that if $X$ is locally simply connected, then $X$ is a finitely punctured sphere and is homotopy equivalent to a bouquet of finitely many circles.
+Thus the theorem is trivial if $X$ is locally simply connected.
+Thus we may assume that $X$ is not locally simply connected and fix $x_0\in B(X)$.

 \begin{lem} There exists continuous maps $f: X \to Y$ and $g: Y\to X$ such that $g\circ f(x_0) = x_0$ and $(g\circ f)_*= id_{\pi_1(X,x_0)}$.

 \end{lem}

 \begin{proof}